 If you are on the road this week, be safe.

-If you are injured in a motorcycle collision, call our office now, because the motorcycle accident lawyers at the Boles Law Firm are ready to help you to recover the maximum damages you are entitled to under SC law and the facts of your case.
+If you are injured in a motorcycle collision, call our office now, because the motorcycle crash lawyers at the Boles Law Firm are ready to help you to recover the maximum damages you are entitled to under SC law and the facts of your case.

 Motorcycle Crash in Folly Beach – Man and Son Injured on Folly Road